Scientific name Cecidophyopsis ribis

 What is blackcurrant big bud mite?

-Blackcurrant big bud mites are microscopic, much less than 1mm in length.
+Blackcurrant big bud mite is an gall mite in the family Eriophyidae, they are microscopic, at 0.25 mm in length.
 They live inside dormant buds and suck sap from the embryonic leaves.
 Affected buds become abnormally swollen and rounded.
 The mite can also spread reversion disease.

 - Symptoms of the mites are most easily seen in late winter, when affected buds become abnormally swollen and rounded